phuibonhoa/alfred-tailwind/README.md

 Trigger by typing: `TW <search terms>`
  * ↩ (Enter) will paste the class in the active window and copy it to your clipboard
    * Ex.  `text-sm`
- * ⇧↩ (Shift + Enter) will paste the slim/haml class (prepended with a .) to the active window and copy it to your clipboard
+ * ⌥↩ (Option + Enter) will paste the slim/haml class (prepended with a .) to the active window and copy it to your clipboard
    * Ex.  `.text-sm`

 ## ✅ Examples